 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 If you need a Royal Oak small animal veterinarian or bird vet who will give your littlest family member the care it deserves, your friends at Woodside Animal Clinic stand ready to help.
 Yes, we can help with limping dogs, cancer in dogs or cats in need of their vaccines, but we do much more as well.
-We treat dogs, cats, ferrets, rabbits, turtles, guinea pig and small rodents.
+We treat dogs, cats, ferrets, rabbits, guinea pigs, and small rodents.
 We can also serve as your bird vet of choice.

 All pets are not created equal.
 Each of the animals we humans commonly adopt as companions have its own specific requirements for optimum health and wellness.
 The more you know about your individual pet's needs, the more clearly you will see the need for a small animal veterinarian you can trust.